 When You Always Have To Invite Your Friends Out First

-If they're consistently hanging out with you when you ask, and you get along fine once you're together, but they're just never the ones to arrange anything, it's unlikely they hate you.
-If they didn't want to spend time with you they'd say no or make excuses.
+If they consistently hang out with you when you ask, and you get along fine once you're together, but they're just never the ones to arrange anything, it's unlikely they hate you.
+If they didn't want to spend time with you they'd say 'no' or make excuses.